Introducing our Imperial College London Medicine degree

 If you do this and achieve the threshold for interview, you will be asked to attend Multiple Mini Interviews.
 These are interview stations used by medical schools to assess their shortlisted candidates.
 At Imperial, we believe that MMIs give fair and accurate results.
 Rather than a simple panel interview where certain candidates might be stronger at answering standard questions, our stations help us better assess all the different skills that make a good healthcare professional, such as empathy and respect.

 Whether you are in Year 10, Year 11 or Year 12, starting your exposure to a healthcare career soon can only help you understand what you would like to do when you’re older.
 Have a look at the NHS Careers Website about doing your work experience in the health sector.
 There is also a Youtube channel dedicated to this.

-We have collated a Work Experience FAQs document which will give you more information about Work Experience in the current situation.
+We have collated a Work Experience page which will give you more information about Work Experience in the current situation.

 Widening Participation at Imperial College School of Medicine

 At Imperial we welcome diversity and want to ensure that our application process is fair to everyone.
 Watch this presentation from Professor Kevin Murphy discussing the widening participation system at Imperial and the School of Medicine.

 You can find more on the website about our Widening Participation schemes and what data we use to make assessments.
 In addition to this, if you are in Year 11 or just starting Y12, you can learn about Pathways to Medicine, a programme designed to help you as an aspiring medic to make a strong and informed application to study medicine at university.